 HOW MANY PLAYERS SHOULD I DRAFT AT EACH POSITION?

 Great question and a somewhat complicated one.
 The bottom line is it depends on how much early-round draft capital you spend at a position.
 For example, if you select Patrick Mahomes then the likelihood your QB3 gets a usable score often enough to be worth a draft pick is low.
 You’d only want two QBs on your roster in Yahoo Best Ball leagues.
 We’ve taken a data-driven look at more than 26,000 simulations in an effort to flesh out the optimal positional allocation strategy.
-The full article for 20-man Yahoo rosters is inside our Draft Kit, here.
+The full article for 18-man UnderDog Fantasy rosters is inside our Draft Kit, here.

 HOW SHOULD I ADJUST MY RANKINGS FOR THIS FORMAT?

 A common tactic owners employ is to increase volatility across their roster.
 They target players with low floor/high ceiling distributions in their weekly game logs because they don’t need to pinpoint the spike weeks for these players.
 While there are examples of these players (such as Marquise Brown and DeSean Jackson), our data-driven research has shown that the value gained by these boom/bust players is often overstated in ADP (Average Draft Position).
-We are more concerned with fragility of role (as Adam Levitan explains here) than trying to reach for a player we think has a wide distribution of outcomes.
+We are more concerned with fragility of role than trying to reach for a player we think has a wide distribution of outcomes.

 SHOULD I DRAFT HANDCUFFS?

 The short answer is no because we want as many chances at qualifying scores as possible each week.
 If we draft both Ezekiel Elliott and Tony Pollard, it’s overwhelmingly likely just one of them will have a chance to be in our starting lineup on a given week.
 But by drafting Zeke and Alexander Mattison, we don’t block ourselves.
 Elliott and Mattison can both have access to weekly ceilings in the event of a Dalvin Cook injury.

 WHAT IS A BEST BALL TOURNAMENT?